vittxr/dev_books_notes/grokking_algorithms/06/breadth-first-search-and-graphs.md

 - **Undirected graphs** don’t have arrows, and the relationship goes both ways (e.g., `ross - rachel` means “Ross dated Rachel and Rachel dated Ross”).
 - **Queues** are **FIFO** (First In, First Out).
 - **Stacks** are **LIFO** (Last In, First Out).
-- You need to check people in the **order they were added** to the search list, so the search list needs to be a **queue**.
+- You need to check people in the **order$$ they were added** to the search list, so the search list needs to be a **queue**.
 Otherwise, you won’t get the shortest path.
 - Once you check someone, make sure you **don’t check them again**.
 Otherwise, you might end up in an **infinite loop**.